 Today’s Therapeutic Moment brought to you by the artist Moolist.
 Here‘s the original piece, which you can download and make your desktop background if you’re so inclined, and here‘s more of her work.
 You can also subscribe to her Tumblr here.

-Life is messy.
+Life is messy and that’s fine.
 Small children are hectic.
-Twelve hour days are the problem and it’s way bigger than any gym membership will solve.
+Twelve hour days are a problem and it’s way bigger than any gym membership will solve.
 Small steps are big enough and you don’t have to solve everything all at once.